 When teaching guided reading, it’s really important to be organized and ready.
 I learned over the years that my students’ reading scores improved dramatically when I spent more time instructing and less time searching for materials.

 Looking for more tips on guided reading organization?
-Check out these blog posts for more ideas!:
+Check out these blog posts: